s520145/ResearchTree/README.md

 - Added mod-option to pause the game when the tree is open
 - Added some caching of the research-nodes to avoid stuttering with large research-trees
 - Adapted some of the graphical tricks in https://steamcommunity.com/sharedfiles/filedetails/?id=2877856030]ResearchPowl
+- Added a scroll-bar for the research-queue to be able to see all queued projects
 - Fixed compatibility with Biotech
 - Fixed compatibility with https://steamcommunity.com/sharedfiles/filedetails/?id=2868392160]Research Reinvented
 - Fixed compatibility with https://steamcommunity.com/sharedfiles/filedetails/?id=2552092060]Research Whatever